Features

 Jump to resources.

-Becky Calzada is the District Library Coordinator in Leander, Texas.
+Becky Calzada is the 2024-25 President of the American Association of School Librarians.
 She is a co-founding member of #FReadom Fighters, a recipient of the ALA’s Robert B. Downs Intellectual Freedom Award, the American Association of School Librarians’ Intellectual Freedom Award, and the Texas Library Association’s Libraries Change Communities Award.
-Becky is a cadre member of the ALA Policy Corp Proactive Advocacy on Book Banning, a member of the ALA Intellectual Freedom Committee, on the Legislative Committee for the Texas Library Association, and a Past Chair of the Texas Association of School Librarians.
-She is the 24/25 AASL President-Elect and was honored by People Magazine in their 2023 Women Changing the World portfolio.
+Becky is a cadre member of the ALA Policy Corp Proactive Advocacy on Book Banning, a member of the ALA Intellectual Freedom Committee, on the Legislative Committee for the Texas Library Association, and a Past Chair of the Texas Association of School Librarians, and former District Library Coordinator in Leander, Texas.
+She was honored by People Magazine in their 2023 Women Changing the World portfolio.

 Intellectual freedom is a core, foundational belief in our library profession, so it is imperative librarians stay engaged whether they are in the throes of censorship attempts or not.
 As a school district library coordinator, I have found proactive preparedness is key.
 This can be done by doing the following: